paulgriffiths/automata/regex/README.md

 and capturing groups, among other things.

-Regular expressions in formal language theory are equivalent to regular grammars, and the implement three operations over a language's alphabet:
+Regular expressions in formal language theory are equivalent to regular grammars, and they provide three operations over a language's alphabet:

 * concatenation;
 * union, or alternation; and